yaiza612/syncells_game_trust/README.md

 | Initial QS             | 1     |
 | Diffusion factor       | 0.1   |

-## Pricipal Output of the Simulation
+## Principal Output of the Simulation

 In this simulation, the user can see the result of the interactions given the default parameters.